FUB-HCC/IKON-backend/README.md

 cd IKON-backend/
 bash ./start.sh
 ```
-3. Once everything is build and all services are running, exit the process by pressing Ctrl+C.
+3. Once everything is built and all services are running, exit the process by pressing Ctrl+C.

-2. Insert the VIA passord into the secrets fileand change the ```protocol``` attribute to http:
+4. Insert the VIA password into the secrets fileand change the ```protocol``` attribute to http:
 ```
 vi ./assets/secrets/ikoncode_secrets
 ```

-3. Then proceed running the containers:
+5. Then proceed running the containers:
 ```
 bash ./start.sh
 ```